schoeberl/risc-v-lab/README.md

  * From riscv-tests
  * From Ripes
-   * Both use ecall to signal a result
+   * Both use exit ecall to signal a result
  * From CAE
    * You know them
    * No siganlling of a result